Explore the many benefits that work experience opportunities bring to businesses, young people, and the wider community.

 For further information, download the Health and Safety Executive (HSE) Employers' Liability guide (PDF, 305K).

 You are responsible for the student's health and safety while they are on placement with you.
-Read more on what you need to do about health and safety.
+See health and safety basics for businesses.

 Read HSE guidance on work experience.